-UbiGo is providing the MaaS service but not owning any own fleets or infrastructure.
+- Investors: UbiGo is a private owned company and has several investors such as Via ID and Vinnova Sweden's Innovation Agency. - Mobility operators: UbiGo is providing the MaaS service but not owning any own fleets or infrastructure.
 The mobility partners are: SL public transportation, Move about (Car pool), Hertz (car rental), Cabonline (Taxi).

-For using the UbiGo app as well as other technology software is needed.
-The technology behind the app comes from Fluidtime Data Services GmbH.

-The communication provider plays a big role in the transfer of information like vehicle information and infrastructure information and helps the mobility service operator in the execution of mobility services.

-The UbiGo system works with an app which is used for booking and paying for the services offered.
+- IT provider: For using the UbiGo app as well as other technology software is needed.
+The technology behind the app comes from Fluidtime Data Services GmbH. - Communication provider: The communication provider plays a big role in the transfer of information like vehicle information and infrastructure information and helps the mobility service operator in the execution of mobility services. - Billing system operator: The UbiGo system works with an app which is used for booking and paying for the services offered.
 All the payments are done in digital form and transferred by companies specialized in that aspect such as PayPal monthly.

-The banks then are responsible for the money transfer.

-Advertising companies are used for marketing measures such as billboards, flyers, online advertising, etc.

-Public Authorities such as the city of Stockholm has a marketing impact as well due to mentioning UbiGo in publications etc.

-The same as for the public authorities applies for research facilities which are using UbiGo regularly in scientific work dealing with new mobility aspects.
+The banks then are responsible for the money transfer. - Marketing provider: Advertising companies are used for marketing measures such as billboards, flyers, online advertising, etc. Public Authorities such as the city of Stockholm has a marketing impact as well due to mentioning UbiGo in publications etc. The same as for the public authorities applies for research facilities which are using UbiGo regularly in scientific work dealing with new mobility aspects. - End user: UbiGo is a MaaS service created for urban households and businesses of Stockholm and Gothenburg.

-8.3.4.1.1.7 End user

-UbiGo is a MaaS service created for urban households and businesses of Stockholm and Gothenburg.

-In case of accidents or other unplanned events insurances are crucial for MaaS service providers.
+• Safety provider: In case of accidents or other unplanned events insurances are crucial for MaaS service providers.

-The UbiGo pilot in Gothenburg in 2014 showed that Swedish households are looking for alternative mobility options instead of using a car.
+- Direct mobility needs: The UbiGo pilot in Gothenburg in 2014 showed that Swedish households are looking for alternative mobility options instead of using a car.
 Before using UbiGo the participants used to 25 % the private owned car and only to 2 % carsharing systems.
 During the pilot people used the MaaS service and the travel behaviour changed completely: the usage of the private car decreased about 50 % and the usage of carsharing increased by 200 %.
-(UITP, 2019a) The people are looking for simple, flexible, reliable and affordable everyday travel services usable in every situation.

-As with all other cities Stockholm and Gothenburg want to reduce traffic and with it the amount of emissions emitting and prevent congestion within the cities.
+(UITP, 2019a) The people are looking for simple, flexible, reliable and affordable everyday travel services usable in every situation. - Indirect mobility needs: As with all other cities Stockholm and Gothenburg want to reduce traffic and with it the amount of emissions emitting and prevent congestion within the cities.